Environmental Protection Agency (EPA).

 III.
 Incorporation by Reference

-In this rule, EPA is proposing to include in a final EPA rule regulatory text that includes incorporation by reference.
-In accordance with requirements of 1 CFR 51.5, EPA is Start Printed Page 3358proposing to incorporate by reference the GA EPD Rule 391-3-1-.02(2)(nnn)—NOXEmissions from Large Stationary Gas Turbines which revises emissions limits for some large stationary gas turbines and Rule 391-3-1-.02(5)—Open Burning, which revises the State's open burning rules, state effective March 26, 2003.
+In this document, EPA is proposing to include in a final EPA rule regulatory text that includes incorporation by reference.
+In accordance with requirements of 1 CFR 51.5, EPA is proposing to incorporate by reference the GA EPD Rule 391-3-1-.01, “Definitions,” Rule 391-3-.02(2)(c), “Incinerators,” and Rule 391-3-1-.03(11) “Permit by Rule,” which clarifies the rule by updating rule titles and making typographical corrections, state effective June 18, 2018.
 EPA has made, and will continue to make, these materials generally available through www.regulations.gov and at the EPA Region 4 office (please contact the person identified in the FOR FURTHER INFORMATION CONTACT section of this preamble for more information).

 IV.
 Proposed Action